aallnneess/HyperLap2D-Wiki/Html---Getting-Started.md

 <inherits name="HyperLap2D" />
 ```

-Then we have to add some `extend-configuration-property`<br>
+Then we have to add some `extend-configuration-property`
-    They have to be placed inside the modules, and they are needed for Hyperlap2D per se:<p>
+    They have to be placed inside the modules, and they are needed for Hyperlap2D per se:

 ```
 <extend-configuration-property name="gdx.reflect.include" value="java.util.HashSet" />